On the Ice: Reception

-Critical reception for On the Ice has been mixed.
-The film holds a rating of 59 on Metacritic (based on 12 reviews) and 64% on Rotten Tomatoes (based on 14 reviews).
-Despite this, the film has performed well at film festivals where it has received multiple awards.
-A reviewer for the New York Post called the film's polar setting "a perfect match for the [film's] noir tone" while also criticizing the movie's acting.
+The film performed well at film festivals where it received multiple awards.
 A reviewer for The A.V.
 Club gave the movie a B+ rating, remarking "The performances, all from non-professional local actors, are noticeably uneven, but the film is as much a portrait of a place as it is a narrative, and cinematographer Lol Crawley shoots the white-on-white polar expanses like they’re vistas stretching to the ends of the earth—which in a way, they are."
-The late Roger Ebert praised the film for its suspense and finds the local actors convincing, noting that "guilt almost paralyzes Qalli".
+Roger Ebert of the Chicago Sun-Times praised the film for its suspense and found the local actors convincing, noting that "guilt almost paralyzes Qalli".